Information for Tenants Moving In Summer 2019- Properties Managed by Dove

 WATER STOP COCK:

 All properties will have a water stop cock located somewhere on the grounds of the property.
-This is usually a simple tap that, if turned clockwise, will shut off the supply of new water to the property in the event of an emergency e.g. burst pipe.
+This is usually a simple tap that, if turned clockwise, will shut off the supply of new water to the property in the event of an emergency e.g., a burst pipe.

 WHAT TO DO IN A POWER CUT:

-If you find yourself in a power cut, you will need first of all to determine that it is indeed a power cut and not just that your electrics have tripped.
+If you find yourself in a power cut, you will need to first determine that it is indeed a power cut and not just that your electrics have tripped.
 If the whole house has been tripped the main switch on the fuse box (usually located in the cellar) will be in the ‘off’ position.

 Sheffield City Council are now taking a much harder line on rubbish bins.
 The council have been granted new powers and can now issue fines to residents leaving bins out on the street after the collection has taken place.
 On collection day make sure your grey or blue bin/box is at the kerbside by 7.00 am on the day of collection.
 Ensure you take it back in as soon as possible after the collection to prevent obstruction of pavements and highways.
 Failure to do so could result in a fine.
 Remember, any waste which is not placed correctly in the bin will not be collected and blue bins/boxes which are filled with ordinary household waste will not be emptied.